Why credit can cope with phase of deep uncertainty

 With bond markets already in some turmoil over increasingly hawkish central banks and persistently high inflationary pressure, they are also now contending with a major geopolitical crisis and the fallout from a brutal war.

 Europe is at a disadvantage from an energy price perspective, compared to other parts of the world.
-The UK does not import much from Russia, while the US economy is pretty self-sufficient.
 The main implication is increased risk of stagflation for Europe.
 There are expectations that there will be fiscal help within Europe for consumers and corporates to fend off the energy shock.